microsoft/vscode-wiki/Extension-API-process.md

 The goal of this process is to be transparent about how API is created, what phases a proposal goes through, and to know what proposals are finalised when.
 Still, we want to maintain flexibility in making API.

+About Proposed API
+--
+We work with API proposals on which we iterate a few time before making stable API.
+Those proposals can be tested by extension authors.
+This is what you have to do to try out a proposed API:

+* You must use [Insiders](https://code.visualstudio.com/insiders/) because proposed APIs change frequently.
+* You must have this line in the package.json file of your extension: `"enableProposedAPI": true.`
+* Copy the latest version of the [`vscode.proposed.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts)-file into your project.

+Note that you cannot publish an extension that uses a proposed API.
+We may likely make breaking changes in the next release and we never want to break existing extensions.

 Weekly API call:
 --